Udukai: Hudukkâ

-48cm long and 18cm in diameter, the body of the instrument is carved from wood.
+48 cm long and 18 cm in diameter, the body of the instrument is carved from wood.
 The cow or goat skin membranes are glued to a thick (2 cm) ring (22 cm in diameter) in vegetable fiber pierced with six holes through which a cotton tension cord passes, also allowing the membrane to be held in place by lacing in W. Bells are attached to the lacing.